Paid DLC Versus Modding: Challenges The Gaming Industry Faces

-Paid DLC and community modding are often at odds with each other, and the gaming industry is facing several challenges over the next few years over the future of extra content for games.
+Paid DLC and community modding are often at odds with each other, and the gaming industry could face several challenges in the next few years over the future of extra content for games.

 While that does sound a bit weird, perhaps the recent comments by Valve co-founder and president Gabe Newell will shed some light on the matter.
-PC Gamer reports Newell believes modders “absolutely they need to be compensated, they’re creating value and the degree to which they’re not being accurately compensated is a bug in the system, right?”
+PC Gamer reports Newell believes that when it comes to modders, “absolutely they need to be compensated, they’re creating value and the degree to which they’re not being accurately compensated is a bug in the system, right?”
 Such a statement is key to the future of the gaming industry for a few reasons.

 The first being the concept of modding.
-For many years, players have created free content for games, either individually or as teams, which have enhanced gaming experiences for millions of players who want more from the games they purchase.
-Whether it be an ancient Star Trek vs. Star Wars mod for the venerabl Star Trek: Armada, the Total War: Medieval II mod bringing Middle Earth to life, or hundreds of other mods for games like Skyrim, modding has been a way for the community to give back and make what they love even better.
+For many years, players have created free content for games, either individually or as teams, which has enhanced gaming experiences for millions of players who want more from the games they purchase.
+Whether it be an ancient Star Trek vs. Star Wars mod for the venerable Star Trek: Armada, the Total War: Medieval II mod bringing Middle Earth to life, or hundreds of other mods for games like Skyrim, modding has been a way for the community to give back and make what they love even better.

-Another important point regarding modding, especially the idea of paid modding, relates to the much maligned concept of DLC.
-Paid DLC has been around for quite a while, and the Call of Duty franchise is nearly infamous for its constant expansion packs focusing almost entirely just on new maps (with the occasional new weapon).
+Another important point regarding modding, especially the idea of paid modding, relates to the much-maligned concept of DLC.
+Paid DLC has been around for quite a while, and the Call of Duty franchise is infamous for its constant expansion packs focusing almost entirely just on new maps (with the occasional new weapon).
 Other games, like Total War: Warhammer or Evolve, garnered major negative feedback for their use of paid DLC even at launch.
-Significant amounts of content for these games are locked behind a payment wall.
+A significant amount of content for these games is locked behind a payment wall.
 What makes things worse is when a game releases with major DLC right at launch.

 When Steam attempted to provide income for modders by allowing them to sell Skyrim mods on Steam, the negative community reaction was so severe, the distribution plan was pulled after only four days.
 While Valve is planning on bringing back paid modding, the way they do so will be crucial, as the future of modding will be affected.